Subhas Chandra Pattanayak

 Damage done to Orissa Sahitya Akademi

-Against this backdrop, three-days long official celebrations of classical status of Oriya language under orders of the Chief Minister, when general election is knocking at the door, seems to be nothing but bitchy politics, contrived again to hoodwink the people in the name of their beloved mother tongue.
+Against this backdrop, three-days long official celebrations of the classical status of Oriya language under orders of the Chief Minister, when a general election is knocking at the door, seems to be nothing but bitchy politics, contrived again to hoodwink the people in the name of their beloved mother tongue.
 Jena’s claim that the Congress is the architect of the Classical Status with his party MP Rama Chandra Khuntia asserting that the State Government has done nothing in the matter, makes the matter murkier.

-Khuntia, no doubt, has many times raised the issue in the Parliament and has succeeded in creating an impression that he has played vital role in achieving the status for Oriya Language.
+Khuntia, no doubt, has many times raised the issue in the Parliament and has succeeded in creating an impression that he has played a vital role in achieving the status for Oriya Language.

-When he says, the government of Naveen Patnaik has no contribution to this recognition, because, it is done by a combine of private bodies including one belonging to linguist Dr. Debi Prasanna Pattanayak, on being asked for and appointed by him for the purpose, the political cloud shrouds over the scholarly achievement.
+When he says, the government of Naveen Patnaik has no contribution to this recognition, because, it is done by a combination of private bodies including one belonging to linguist Dr. Debi Prasanna Pattanayak, on being asked for and appointed by him for the purpose, the political cloud shrouds over the scholarly achievement.

 And, to make the matter worse, some of the scholars associated with the work allege that Dr. Pattanayak and his associate Subrat Kumar Prusty are the villains, who, having worked in the official project, have stolen the official work to help Khuntia with the credit he claims.